knative/docs/docs/serving/load-balancing/README.md

 For more information, see the documentation on [concurrency](../../serving/autoscaling/concurrency).

-## Configuring target burst capacity
+## Configuring target burst capacity behavior

 Target burst capacity is mainly responsible for determining whether the Activator is in the request path outside of scale-from-zero scenarios.

-Target burst capacity can be configured using a combination of the following parameters:
+Target burst capacity and it's effect of the system can be configured using a combination of the following parameters:

 - Setting the targeted concurrency limits for the revision.
 See [concurrency](../../serving/autoscaling/concurrency).
 - Setting the target utilization parameters.
 See [target utilization](../../serving/autoscaling/concurrency#target-utilization).
 - Setting the target burst capacity.
 You can configure target burst capacity using the `autoscaling.knative.dev/targetBurstCapacity` annotation key in the `config-autoscaler` ConfigMap.
 See [Setting the target burst capacity](./target-burst-capacity#setting-the-target-burst-capacity).
+- Setting the Activator capacity via the `config-autoscaler` ConfigMap.
+See [Setting the Activator capacity](./target-burst-capacity#setting-the-activator-capacity)